Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: Symmetry Considerations

 Given that the Slater determinant is a much simpler entity than a general group theoretical construction of the wavefunction, it could be claimed with some plausibility that ``Slater had slain the `Gruppenpest',''\cite{slater1975solid} i.e., the pestilence of groups that threatened the conceptual clarity of quantum mechanics in his view.
 Were it only about the antisymmetry requirement, Slater's approach would be preferable to general group theoretical presentations given that it is much more transparent, a fact also responsible to a large extent for the establishment of the Slater determinant as the ``default choice'' as reference state.
 However, the question of spin adaptation still remains and is in some sense a natural extension of antisymmetrization.
 A spin-adapted CSF may be written as

 where we have retained the simplest Hartree product in the spatial part, but assumed a generalized spin part $X_S$ which is an eigenfunction of $\hat{S}^2$ with total spin $S$.
-Since $X_S$ can be written as a linear combination of spin function products of the type appearing in Eq.~\eqref{DET}, it also follows that $\Theta$ can be written as a linear combination of determinants, although CSFs can be constructed directly without determinants as intermediates\cite{pauncz2012spin}.
-The general construction of $X_S$ remains an elaborate group theoretical exercise and we will return to some aspects of it and the consequences for the correlation problem in the next section.
+Since $X_S$ can be written as a linear combination of spin function products of the type appearing in Eq.~\eqref{DET}, it also follows that $\Theta$ can be written as a linear combination of determinants, although CSFs can be constructed directly without determinants as intermediates\cite{pauncz2012spin,chilkuri2021comparison}.
+The general construction of $X_S$ remains an elaborate group theoretical exercise.
+Matsen's spin-free approach\cite{matsen1964spin} developed in the 1960s relied on the observation that enforcing the $\mathrm{SU}(2)$ spin symmetry in the spin part of the wavefunction is equivalent to representing the $N$-particle spatial part in terms of the irreducible representations of the symmetric group S$_N$ of permutations\cite{pauncz2012spin}.
+On the other hand, the spin-free representation of the Hamiltonian is given in terms of the generators of the unitary group $\mathrm{U}(n)$ in the $n$-orbital basis.
+The latter observation is the basis of the unitary group approach\cite{paldus1981unitary} (UGA) and its graphical application\cite{shavitt1981graphical} (GUGA), which was recently discussed in detail by Dobrautz et al.\cite{dobrautz2019efficient} and the advantages of which have also been exploited in a number of publications\cite{li2020compression,manni2021modeling,li2021resolution}.
+We will return to some aspects of spin-adaptation and its consequences for the correlation problem in the next section, and similar considerations will also occur in the section on the role of orbitals.